Boston Metro Guide

 Other major metros: New York City, Los Angeles, Chicago, Houston, Miami, San Francisco, Atlanta.

-Sources: ADA Survey of Dental Fees 2026; MassHealth Dental; Boston Medical Center; HRSA FQHC Locator.
+Sources: CareCredit wisdom teeth cost guide (checked June 2026); Aspen Dental published pricing (checked June 2026); MassHealth Dental; Boston Medical Center; HRSA FQHC Locator.

 Not medical advice.
 Dental school clinic availability should be confirmed directly with the institution.